AviMualem/debezium-proxysql-failover/README.md

 ```
 docker-compose stop mysql1
 ```
-Create two more records in the mysql2 database  and check the `UUID` of the mysql2 server.
+### Connect -directly- to MySQL 2, check server UUID and create two records

 ```
-# Connect to MySQL 2, check server UUID and create two records
 docker-compose exec mysql2 bash -c 'mysql -u root -p$MYSQL_ROOT_PASSWORD inventory'

+//get the uuid of the server
   SHOW GLOBAL VARIABLES LIKE 'server_uuid';

+  // insert 2 new records
   INSERT INTO customers VALUES (default, 'Peter','Doe','peter.doe@example.com');
   INSERT INTO customers VALUES (default, 'Paul','Doe','paul.doe@example.com');

+   //Check UUID in change message, the 'source' will contain the uuid that  you just queried.
 ```

 you can see that streaming messages are now being fetched from mysqlserver 2 and messages will have the mysql2 server uuid.